Rye Turnip Cover Crop (GROWMARK, Inc.)

 Grasses

-Benefits: Grasses are generally effective at protecting against soil erosion, scavenging nutrients, and improving soil quality with the penetration of their fibrous roots into the soil.
+Benefits: Grasses are generally effective at protecting against soil erosion, scavenging nutrients, and improving soil quality, with the penetration of their fibrous roots into the soil.
 Some grasses may help suppress weed growth by preventing sunlight from reaching the soil surface and reducing weed seed germination.
-Grasses are excellent cover crops to help aid in establishment of legumes or brassicas and contribute large amounts of biomass to help protect the soil and conserve moisture in no-till systems.
+Grasses are excellent cover crops to help aid in establishment of legumes or brassicas.
+Grasses contribute large amounts of biomass to help protect the soil and conserve moisture in no-till systems.
 Some winter cereals, like cereal rye, tolerate late seeding and fit well into corn-soybean rotations prior to soybeans.
 Winter cereals will overwinter to generate more biomass in the spring.
-Spring cereals, like oats, are planted in the fall and self-terminate in the winter, avoiding herbicide burndown costs and releasing nutrients more quickly the following year.
-Grasses can provide excellent grazing forage for livestock producers.
-However, be cognizant of herbicide plant-back intervals to avoid any residues in the forage.
+Spring cereals, like oats, planted in the fall will self-terminate in the winter, avoiding herbicide burndown costs and releasing nutrients more quickly the following year.
+Grasses can provide excellent grazing forage for livestock producers, however, be cognizant of herbicide plant-back intervals to avoid any residues in the forage.

 Management Challenges: Some grasses, particularly annual ryegrass, can become problematic to control in the springtime.
-Some annual ryegrass populations in the Southern U.S. have developed resistance to glyphosate.
-Cereals and grasses effectively immobilize nutrients, but with a high carbon/nitrogen ratio, subsequent nutrient release may be delayed, especially nitrogen.
-Small grain cover crops may harbor insect pests like aphids, cutworms, armyworms, grubs, wireworms, and slugs.
-Timely termination 2-3 weeks before planting can be a challenge in a wet, cool spring, but if this is not done seedcorn maggots could become an issue.
-Dead grass residues tend to keep soils cooler and wetter, which can delay planting and potentially lead to more early-season soilborne disease issues such as Pythium and Rhizoctonia root rot and seedling blight.
+Some annual ryegrass populations in the Southern US have developed resistance to glyphosate.
+Cereals and grasses effectively immobilize nutrients, but with a high carbon-nitrogen ratio, subsequent nutrient release may be delayed, especially nitrogen.
+Small grain cover crops may harbor insect pests like cutworms, armyworms and slugs.
+Timely termination 2-3 weeks before planting can be a challenge in a wet, cool spring.
+Dead grass residues tend to keep soils cooler and wetter, which can delay planting.
 Planting delays have recently led to experimentation with ‘green-planting’ techniques, where the cash crop is planted into green standing cover that is terminated a few days after planting.
 With this being a relatively new concept, little-to-no published data is available from university research on benefits or precautions on this practice.

 Legumes